BYO Azure Account¶

 - Before proceeding, ensure that the following Resource Providers are registered in your Azure subscription:

-Please note that some costs may begin to accrue immediately after adding your BYO Azure Cloud Account credentials to the platform.
-It may take up to 24 hours for your Azure account subscription to be ready (depending on your account type).
+Please note that some costs (e.g., storage) may begin to accrue immediately after adding your BYO Azure Cloud Account credentials to Frame Platform.

 Create an Azure Application Registration¶